This checklist will help you navigate the required steps you need to do in order to graduate from UNBC.

 Family and friends

 Don't leave them in the dark!
 Give them all the information they need to help celebrate your amazing accomplishment.
+Encourage them to use #UNBCgrad2020 when sending shout outs and congratulations messages so the Class of 2020 can stay connected during this time.
+Please also direct them to the StageClip website for the virtual ceremony (TBD).

 8. Celebrate Your Day!